thaabomb/EightyPercentSafer/notes.md

 - If you were alive during the 90's you probably got used to seeing a plane crash on the news every month.
 - Between 1998 and 2008, the plane crashes on the news went away.
 Where did they go?
 - CAST prevented them.

+# Concept: Proactive approach vs reactive
+- My Dad says the Brits did proactive data analysis way before anyone else.
+Look into who was doing that and when it got started.